Heterogeneous Causal Discovery of Repeated Undesirable Health Outcomes: Preliminaries

 Hybrid algorithms combine both constraint-based and score-based approaches.
 Max-Min Hill Climbing (MMHC)~\cite{tsamardinos-ml06} uses a constraint-based Max-Min Parents and Children (MMPC) local discovery algorithm for skeleton determination and a score-based Hill-Climbing (HC)~\cite{scutari-jss10} for edges orientation.
 GFCI~\cite{ogarrio-cpgm16} is a hybrid algorithm that relaxes causal sufficiency assumption.

 The functional causal models~\cite{glymour-fg19} use SCM with additional assumptions on the distribution of $\mathbf{U}$ and $\mathbf{V}$ to distinguish between different DAGs in the same equivalence class.
 Linear Non-Gaussian Acyclic Model (LINGAM)~\cite{shimizu-jmlr06} assumes causal sufficiency, linear data generating process, and exogeneous variables with Non-Gaussian distributions of non-zero variance.
 Although additive noise models for discrete data have been proposed, it is too restrictive for binary variables~\cite{peters-pami11}.
-Recently, methods using continuous optimization~\cite{zheng-nips18,zheng-aistats20} are popular for extracting a DAG structure from observational data.
-However, these methods performed poorly on our synthetic data and we excluded them from our analysis.
+Recently, differentiable causal discovery methods~\cite{zheng-nips18,zheng-aistats20,ng-neurips,bello-neurips22} using continuous optimization with acyclicity constraints are popular for extracting a DAG structure from observational data.
+While these methods improve scalability, they are less reliable in real-world settings due to their sensitivity to hyperparameters, feature scale, and sample size~\cite{kaiser-springer22,olko-icml25}.